 The exercise can be used from anywhere between 3-30 repetitions depending on tension levels.

-Again, this glute exercise provides a greater range of motion than a typical lunge thanks to its elevation.
+Again, this glute exercise provides a greater range of motion than a typical lunge thanks to its elevation which makes it ideal for weak glutes.
 Make sure to hinge forward slightly to maximize tension on the back of the leg and not the front.

 How to perform